vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps (using the app) before "force approve" can be used for that user.
 If this has not been done, you will get an error.
-This is because the user needs to be registered as "bankID verified" in the backend, and this is happens automatically in the test environment when using Vipps (the app), but not with "force approve".
+This is because the user needs to be registered as "bankID verified" in the backend, and this happens automatically in the test environment when using Vipps (the app), but not with "force approve".

-**Please note:** Vipps Hurtigkasse (express checkout) and `skipLandingPage`is not supported by the force approve endpoint.
+**Please note:** Vipps Hurtigkasse (express checkout) and `skipLandingPage` is not supported by the force approve endpoint.

 ## Recommendations regarding handling redirects